Curator

 Italy

-In this humanizing yet idealized depiction of the Virgin Mary embracing the baby Jesus, Sandro Botticelli conveys the sacred beauty of maternal love.
-Mary, expression soft and skin luminous, nuzzles her son’s chubby cheek as he grasps the nape of her neck.
+In this humanizing yet idealized depiction of the Virgin Mary embracing the baby Jesus, Sandro Botticelli conveyed the sacred beauty of maternal love.
+Mary, her expression soft and her skin luminous, nuzzles her son’s chubby cheek as he grasps the nape of her neck.
 An angel, smaller in scale, looks on adoringly.
-Celebrated in his own time, Botticelli developed a distinctly sentimental and tactile style of painting for both religious and secular subjects.
+Highly celebrated in his own lifetime, Botticelli developed a distinctly sentimental and tactile style of painting for both religious and secular subjects.

 Tempera on panel